-Jersey Development Company (JDC) values your privacy and is committed to ensuring that your privacy is protected.
+Jersey Development Company (JDC) and its associated entities value your privacy and are committed to ensuring that your privacy is protected.

-This privacy notice sets out how JDC processes personal data, whether it be in respect of individuals who are customers or other third parties collectively being data subjects and further sets out the rights of data subjects in respect of their personal data.
+This privacy notice sets out how JDC and its associated entities process personal data, whether it be in respect of individuals who are customers or other third parties collectively being data subjects and further sets out the rights of data subjects in respect of their personal data.

 This privacy notice explains what information we collect, how we collect it and how that information is then used.
 This information is referred to as your ‘personal data’ and is managed in accordance with the Data Protection Jersey (2018) Law and any related Regulations and guidance.

-This policy applies to information we collect in regard to:
+This policy applies to information we collect with regard to:

-‘You or ‘your’ means any person using the services of Jersey Development Company.
+‘You or ‘your’ means any person using the services of Jersey Development Company or its associated entities.

 ‘Information’ or ‘data’ means all the different forms of information you provide us and which we collect in carrying out our duties and in providing services to you.